 Understand Medicare Premiums

-Many people think that Medicare is free, but in fact you’ll probably pay a monthly premium for your Medicare coverage.
-Here’s a basic summary:
+Many people think that Medicare is free, but in fact, you’ll probably pay a monthly premium for your coverage.
+Although, Part A (hospitalization) is free for most people.

 Part D premiums vary depending on your insurance company and your plan’s benefits.
 However, if your income is above a certain level, you will also pay an additional premium.

-Medicare Benefits and Out of Pocket Costs 2017
+Medicare Benefits and Out of Pocket Costs 2019

 Know Your Medicare Supplemental Coverage Options

-- Medigap is private insurance.
+Medigap is private insurance.
 Although the plans have a standard set of benefits, different companies may charge different premiums for the same coverage.

 What Parts of Medicare are Mandatory?